The 5is: The Skill Set for Managers to Beat the Obstacles to Implementation.

 And secondly, reviews.
 Ineffective performance reviews are one of the main factors that hinder execution – according to the HBR’s research.
-How are you going to monitor execution and hold people accountable?
+How are you going to monitor implementation and hold people accountable?
 Can you break up the larger intention into multiple milestones?

-Finally, in the integration stage of the 5is process, you need to consider those habitual routines we mentioned earlier.
+Finally, in the integration stage of the 5is process, you need to consider those habits we mentioned earlier.